I. The significance of ventilation

 In terms of natural ventilation, there are two main reasons for air movement in buildings: wind pressure and temperature-induced buoyancy (which creates a density difference between indoor and outdoor air).

 These two factors can work alone or together.

 - Natural ventilation under wind pressure

-The pressure difference that occurs when passing through the building encourages air to flow into the room from the windows and other gaps on the windward side, while indoor air is discharged from the leeward opening, forming natural ventilation with full ventilation.
+The pressure difference that occurs when passing through the building drives air to flow into the room from the windows and other gaps on the windward side, while indoor air is discharged from the leeward opening, forming natural ventilation that provides full ventilation.

-The wind pressure around a building is related to the geometric shape of the building, the position of the building relative to the wind direction, the wind speed and the natural topography around the building.
+The wind pressure around a building is affected by the building’s geometric shape, its position relative to the wind direction, the wind speed, and the natural topography around the building.

 - Natural ventilation under thermal pressure

 Hot-pressing is caused by the temperature difference between indoor and outdoor air, which is known as the “chimney effect”.

 As a result of the temperature difference, a difference in density between indoor and outdoor is created and a pressure gradient is created along the vertical direction of the building wall.

 If the indoor temperature is higher than the outdoor temperature, there will be a higher pressure in the upper part of the building and lower pressure in the lower part of the building.